Patent Pioneer: L A Groth

 Left: Harry Hammar in the office at Malmtorgsgatan 6, circa 1920-1930.
 Right: Harry Hammar in 1959

 Stig Hammar then led Groth & Co right up to his death in 1980.
 Partner Jarl Forsheden then took over as Managing Director.
 In 1982, the company was acquired by three employees: Bo Jörneld, Gunnar Sundkvist and Christer Westerlund.
-Westerlund was MD until he died suddenly in 1995, when Gunnar Sundkvist took over as MD.
-Sundkvist was MD until 2015, when the current MD Mats Lundberg took office.
+Jörneld was appointed MD and was so until 1994 when Westerlund took office.
+Westerlund, however, died suddenly in 1995, and Sundkvist took over as MD.
+Gunnar Sundkvist was MD until 2015, when the current MD Mats Lundberg took office.
 Groth & Co is today owned by Gunnar Sundkvist together with 15 other active partners.

 150 years but only 6 addresses in Stockholm